lee2sman/cui_spring2021/week5/README.md

 ##### Reading

-Read [An App Can Be A Home-Cooked Meal](https://www.robinsloan.com/notes/home-cooked-app/) by Robin Sloan.

 Review [Google Developer UX Basics](https://developers.google.com/web/fundamentals/design-and-ux/ux-basics).

 ##### Activity: Co-Design and Prototype

-> People from different backgrounds often develop interpersonal relationships in dramatically different ways.
-The way our parents or grandparents met their friends or shared information publicly might be drastically different from us, and they can often feel excluded from mainstream social media that are not designed for them.
-If we can agree that the interpersonal is political, designing social media tools that do not embody an inclusive mindset means that we are excluding certain demographics from participating in the larger social and political aspects of life.

-For this assignment, interview someone who is at least 15 years older than you.
-The important thing is finding a really good interviewee.

-The goal of this assignment is to create a mockup of a prototype social media app.
-Discuss with your collaborator to find a single feature you will focus on (examples: messenger, feed, story).
-You will need to figure out the features it needs to best serve your collaborator.
-It is essential that you keep the scope of this assignment micro.
-You should concentrate on following our User Experience Design Methodology in order with **a focus on the interface design**.

 Begin by asking "what is the problem I’m trying to solve?"